Tyrrrz/Ressy/Readme.md

 ## Usage

-Library's functionality is provided entirely through the `PortableExecutable` class.
+Ressy's functionality is provided entirely through the `PortableExecutable` class.
-You can create an instance of this class from a string, specifying the path to the PE file:
+You can create an instance of this class by passing a string that specifies the path to a PE file:

 ```csharp
 using Ressy;